-It has been said that "men age well while women just get old," and I find that so upsetting to hear!
-For years I was in the publishing business, focusing on a magazine for the older adult.
-I always emphasized the term "ageing gracefully" rather than "anti-aging".
-To this day it baffles me that there are still people suggesting you cannot age, so along the lines of my beliefs, let's focus on "ageing gracefully".
+It has been said too often that "with age, men become distinguished, while women just look old," and I find that so upsetting to hear!
+Don't you?
+For years I was in the publishing business, and owned a magazine geared to older adults.
+I always emphasized the term "ageing gracefully" rather than "anti-aging" because to this day I find the term "anti-aging" to be meaningless (we all age, don't we??).

 What about our vision of ourselves?

-Men don't often seem to get as concerned about their appearance as women do.
-Don't you agree?
-Women are tough on themselves, while men don't seem to get too open or chatty about their belly rolls, muffin tops, sagging underarm or greying hair.
+Men don't often seem to get as concerned about their appearance as women do, wouldn't you agree?
+At least they are not as open about this as we women are.
+Women are tough on themselves, while men don't seem to get too open or chatty about their belly rolls, muffin tops, sagging underarms or greying hair.
 I've yet to meet an older man that concerns himself about the few wrinkles he's seeing develop around his face, as much as a woman would traditionally concern herself with.
-I do believe that "men are from mars and women are from venus" and we generally feel things differently.(*) Maybe this is why men don't seem to stress too much about their appearance?...
+I do believe that "men are from mars and women are from venus" and we generally feel things differently.(*see footnote) Maybe this is why men don't seem to stress too much about their appearance?...
 What are your thoughts on this?

 Regardless of gender, we need to pay more attention to our bodies.
 Men are not the only ones losing their hair, it's just that (according to studies) their balding is more severe and more extensive than women's.
+And it's happening at a younger age now.
 Women lose their hair as well, and according to the American Academy of Dermatology, most women will begin to visually show signs of hair thinning by the age of 40.
-Unfortunately, many of the reasons for our hair loss is our own fault.
+Unfortunately, many of the reasons for our hair loss are our own fault, and may be remedied or delayed a few years.
 Let's take a closer look: